 Visits venues to ascertain staging, seating and access requirements for the choir – organise stage management at performances – co-ordinate team to transport equipment to venues.
 Phil sings as a Baritone in the choir.

-Concert Secretary – Position Vacant
+Concert Secretary – Brian Allen

 The most important person in the team – without a venue or concert we have nowhere to sing – seek out venues and ascertain their suitability – confirm availability of music team and book concerts – collects the concert fees.
-If a member of the choir is interested in undertaking this essential role then please contact us.

 Social Secretary – John Warsop